 Measuring compliance program effectiveness can be achieved through the use of surveys.
 The U.S. Department of Health and Human Service Office of Inspector General calls for the use of a compliance survey in their numerous compliance program guidance documents for healthcare organizations.
 Healthcare compliance programs, compromised of seven elements, must undergo annual review to ensure the program is operating effectively.
 Therefore, the OIG recommends “as part of the review process, the compliance officer or reviewers should consider techniques such as…using questionnaires developed to solicit impressions of a broad cross-section of … employees and staff.”

 A professionally developed and independently administered compliance survey can provide powerful empirical evidence for measuring compliance program effectiveness.
-The results of the compliance effectiveness survey are invaluable evidence to your oversight committee and to outside authorities to show the strengths of the compliance program.
+The results of the compliance program effectiveness survey are invaluable evidence to your oversight committee and to outside authorities to show the strengths of the compliance program.

 One key compliance effectiveness survey is the Compliance Knowledge Survey, which tests employees’ understanding of the operation of the compliance program, including (a) structure and operations of the compliance program; (b) role of the Compliance Officer; (c) how the hotline functions; and (d) other key factors called for by the OIG for an effective program.